 We here at Decibel were thrilled to learn of the formation of a new doom band from the UK featuring some of our favorite musicians.
-The news came from the band’s founder himself, Hamish Glencross, who’s exceedingly English name you may recognize from the liner notes of such records as My Dying Bride’s The Dreadful Hours up to The Manuscript, Solstice’s New Dark Age, as well as Vallenfyre’s entire discography.
+The news came from the band’s founder himself, Hamish Glencross, whose exceedingly English name you may recognize from the liner notes of such records as My Dying Bride’s The Dreadful Hours up to The Manuscript, Solstice’s New Dark Age, as well as Vallenfyre’s entire discography.
 But when Glencross told us who else is in Godthrymm we knew we had a duty to spread the word of their advent.

 “Godthrymm is a reconnection of old brothers with a shared musical past, to create crushing new apocalyptic metal that is a culmination of everything musical that has brought us to this present day,” Glencross explains.
 “With myself on lead vocals and guitar, I have rejoined with my old partners Chaz Netherwood (ex-Solstice) on guitar, and Shaun Taylor-Steels (of My Dying Bride) on drums.
 We are joined by Rich Mumford of Malediction on bass.